 Major Festivals celebrated in Badimalika Temple

 An annual fair is held at the Badimalika Temple during the Nepali month of Bhadra.
-Pilgrims come from all over Nepal and India with hopes that if they pray at the temple, their wishes would be fulfilled.
+Pilgrims come from all over Nepal and India in the hope that their wishes will be fulfilled if they pray at the temple.

-The festivals of Ganga Dashara and Janai Purnima also features two official fairs in the region.
+The festivals of Ganga Dashara and Janai Purnima also feature two official fairs in the region.

-For more information on temples and festivals of Nepal, do visit hopnepal.com.
+For more information on the temples and festivals of Nepal, do visit hopnepal.com.

 Frequently Asked Questions for Badimalika Mandir